alifcflores/e-core-manual-assessment/README.md

 # pendings

-Planning
+Planning (2h)
-- create non-functional scenarios
+- create non-functional scenarios (1h30)
+- Create a bug report file (consolidated) (30 min)
+- Include print of non-functional scenarios (table) (0 min)
 - Include All possible combinations number (0 min)
-- Create a bug report file (consolidated) (30 min)
-- Include Print of non-functional scenarios (0 min)

-Execution
+Execution (1h30)
-- execute scenarios (30 min)
+- execute scenarios and collect evidences (1h)
-- print screen to bugs (30 min)
-- populate non-functional scenarios (30 min)
 - Vinculate bugs to scenarios (15 min)
 - Fix priority for all scenarios (15 min)

 Plus
-- Smoke Tests in all aplication
+- Smoke Tests in all aplication (45 min)

 # Scenarios Planned For Login Page
 Two main software testing techniques were used to create the test scenarios.